top of page

 Furthermore, the overconsumption of carbohydrates causes fat cells to convert glucose into fat and store it for later use, eventually leading to weight gain.
 Conversely, low insulin levels signal fat to be taken out of storage and used as energy, the result being that reducing carbohydrates has shown to lose weight in both animals and humans.

-Some evidence suggests that carbohydrates aren't a risk factor for cats developing diabetes, but how are we to know whether a cat is diabetic from the offset?
-Surely, it'd be more viable to study the effects that a natural diet has on diabetic cats to see if the condition is reversed.
+Some studies suggest that carbohydrates aren't a risk factor for cats developing diabetes, but in what quantities are test cats being fed and for how long a duration?
+Surely it'd be more viable to study the effects that a natural diet has on diabetic cats to see if the condition is reversed - which it often is, according to this revealing article by Dr Lisa Pierson: Feline Diabetes

-When considering the different types of simple and complex carbohydrates, it can be helpful to know their effects on blood glucose as not all will be the same.
+When considering the different types of carbohydrates, it can be helpful to know their effects on blood glucose as not all will be the same.
 Starches with a high glycaemic index raise blood sugars quickly and are considered to be even worse than sugar!

 Potatoes, which are found in a lot of grain-free pet foods, and refined grains are examples of starches with a high GI.
-Low-GI food, such as whole grains and legumes, are digested slower and result in a smaller increase in sugar, as well as keeping cats feeling "fuller" for longer.
+Low-GI food, such as whole grains and legumes, are digested slower and result in a smaller increase in sugar.
 Yet we know that whole grains come with their own set of problems.

 Summary